imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 2\.
 Open *ROI manager* ({% include bc path='Analyze | Tools | ROI manager...'%}) and click the "Show All" button.

 3\.
-Select the cells to be analyzed and add them to the ROI manager ("Add" button or keyboard {% include key content='T' %} key).
+Select the cells to be analyzed and add them to the ROI manager ("Add" button or keyboard {% include key key='T' %} key).

 4\.
 Run the plugin.